 \begin{proof} We apply Theorem \ref{t-wb-structure-lsc} to the map $\Phi(x)=G^0_x$.
 Letting $C_x$ be the set of fixed points of $G^0_x$, we have that $F_X=\{C_x \colon x\in X\}$ is a factor of $X$, and is a compact minimal $G$-invariant subset of $\F(\partial T)$.
 If $|F_X|\ge 2$, then we are in case \ref{i-wb-factor}.
 Assume that $|F_X|=1$.
 Since the action of $G$ on $\partial T$ is minimal, the only fixed point for the action of $G$ on $\F(\partial T)$ are $\partial T$ and $\varnothing$, so that $F_X=\{\partial T\}$ or $F_X=\{\varnothing\}$.
 In the first case, we have that for every $x\in X$ the subgroup $G^0_x$ must fix the whole $\partial T$, so that $G^0_x=\{1\}$.
 Thus, the action is topologically free and case \ref{i-wb-free} holds.
 If instead $F_X=\varnothing$, then there exists a collection of vertices $\V:= \V_{\varnothing}\in \Pi(T)$ such that $\partial T= \bigsqcup_{v\in \V} \partial T_v$ and $\rist_G(\V)' \le G_x^0$ for every $x\in X$.
 From this we deduce that there exists $n$ such that the normal subgroup $\rist_G(n)'$ acts trivially on $X$, so case \ref{i-wb-nf} holds. \qedhere

-\end{proof} The existence of a factor map to a profinite $G$-space is a quite restrictive condition.
+\end{proof} For a compact $G$-space $X$, the existence of a factor map to a finite $G$-space is a quite restrictive condition.
 For example, it has the following consequence.
 Recall that the action of a group $G$ on a compact space $X$ is \textbf{proximal} if for every pair of points $x, y\in X$ there exists a net $(g_i)$ in $G$ such that $(g_ix)$ and $(g_iy)$ converge to the same limit in $X$.
 The action of $G$ on $X$ is \textbf{weakly mixing} if the diagonal $G$-action on $X \times X$ is topologically transitive.

 \begin{cor} Let $G$ be a weakly branch group, and $X$ be a minimal compact $G$-space on which the $G$-action is faithful.
 If the action of $G$ on $X$ is proximal, or weakly mixing, then it is topologically free. \end{cor} \begin{proof} The properties of proximality and weak mixing pass to factors, and a non-trivial profinite $G$-space never satisfies them, so the statement follows from Corollary \ref{c-wb-actions}. \end{proof}